Uzbekistan: 13 Days on the Silk Road

 • Room was on the smaller side with a weaker A/C.

 • Do we recommend our hotel?
-Maybe not if you want stronger A/C. I would recommend staying within this area in Bukhara (see map).
-The heart is the hotel.
+Maybe not if you want stronger A/C. I would recommend staying within the same area in Bukhara.

 Silhouette of a woman in a hat standing before the ornate muqarnas iwan entrance of Abdulaziz Khan Madrassa, Bukhara, Uzbekistan